oernster/3D-printing-info/levelling/levelling.md

 # Levelling starter for 10

-If you want to level then just download calibration shapes from Ultimaker as a plugin to Cure.
+If you want to level then just download calibration shapes from Ultimaker as a plugin to Cura.
 Then, restart Cura.

 Next, under part for calibration in the extensions menu, create a cube.
 Turn off uniform and snap scaling and set the z to 0.24mm.